atsushieno/aap-juce-helio/README.md

 ## Current status:

-See helio-workstation on Android playing LV2 String Machine in action: https://imgur.com/a/Hh91JAI (audio quality is horrible yet)
+See helio-sequencer on Android playing LV2 String Machine in action: https://imgur.com/a/Hh91JAI (audio quality is horrible yet)

 Some highlight screenshots from AAP 0.7.5-pre: